 HISTORY

-The Amistad continues to grow by showcasing budding literary talent alongside established writers.
+The Amistad continues to grow by fulfilling the mission set out by its original students.
 The staff looks forward to soldiering on and forging its future.

 The Amistad is a proud member of the Community of Literary Magazines & Presses